This article was originally published on the 5th of May 2021.

-The heavy rainstorm we’ve seen in Canterbury has been called a one-in-100-year downpour, but these “freak” weather events are only becoming more common and destructive.
+The heavy rainstorm we saw in Canterbury in May has been called a one-in-100-year downpour, but these “freak” weather events are only becoming more common and destructive.
 Why is that?
 And how do we prepare?

 Floods are one of New Zealand’s most frequent and damaging natural disasters.
 NIWA says flooding, caused by increased rainfall and rising sea levels, is only expected to increase and get worse.
 But why?